 Opting out.
 At the end of any given compliance period, an opt-in covered entity may choose to opt out of the Program provided its annual emission levels for any data year remain below the inclusion thresholds set forth in section 95812.
 An entity choosing to opt out of the Program must either fulfill its compliance obligations as required pursuant to subarticle 7 or surrender allowances equivalent to all the directly allocated allowances it has received from the budget years for the compliance period in question.
 An opt-in covered entity that wishes to opt-out of this Program must apply to the Executive Officer by September 1 of the last year of a compliance period.

-An entity that was previously a covered entity, meets the requirements of section 95811, and drops below the inclusion thresholds set forth in section 95812 for an entire compliance period, may request approval from the Executive Officer to voluntarily opt in to the Cap-and-Trade Program.
+An entity that was previously a covered entity, meets the requirements of section 95811, and drops below the inclusion thresholds set forth in section 95812 for an entire compliance period, may request approval from the Executive Officer to voluntarily opt in to the Cap-and-Invest Program.
 This request to the Executive Officer must be submitted by June 1 of the first year of the new compliance period immediately after a compliance period during which the entity's emissions were below the inclusion thresholds.
 To qualify for opt-in covered entity status under this section (95813(h)), the entity can only request to be an opt-in covered entity starting in the year the request is submitted.
 The Executive Officer shall evaluate such applications and designate approved applicants as opt-in covered entities.

 NOTE: Authority cited: Sections 38510, 38560, 38562, 38570, 38571, 38580, 39600 and 39601, Health and Safety Code.
 Reference: Sections 38530, 38560.5, 38564, 38565, 38570 and 39600, Health and Safety Code.